pantheon-systems/documentation/source/content/guides/fastly-pantheon/05-fastly-new-relic.md

 ---
 title: Fastly on Pantheon
-subtitle: Integrate Your Fastly Account with Pantheon's New Relic
+subtitle: Integrate Your Fastly Account with New Relic
 description: Learn how to use New Relic with your Fastly account on Pantheon.
 categories: [develop]
 tags: [cms, logs, newrelic]